zhilinwang/moodle-backend/README.md

 --/content-provider/

-Detail infomation please refer to:
+Detail infomation about this project please refer to:

 https://github.com/zhilinwang/moodle-backend/wiki

+Other information about related project please go to corresponding repo.